 What is the Legal Procedure to follow?

-Our law firm specializes in cases related to the financial sector, such as Forex, Hedge Funds, Binary Option Trading and banking Litigations.
+Our Forex Lawyers specialize in cases related to the financial sector, such as Forex, Hedge Funds, Binary Option Trading and banking Litigations.
 With our experience and knowledge of the sector we have managed to successfully handle client’s cases, with many of our clients receiving partial and full compensation from the companies.

 Taking legal action and or issuing a Mareva injunction against a company can have a major effect on the companies activities.
 This type of freezing order has global force and the primary function of the injunction is to maintain the integrity of the court process by preventing the defendant from dissipating assets and becoming judgment-proof.